HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ## Designing with constraints

 So, back to the real world.
 Let's say we're fine with the whole CSS-in-JS thing, with our styles scoped at the component level.
-We still have the the 400-colors-of-text problem: How do we go about building a **design system** that ensures our changes will add up to a coherent whole by _constraining_ our choices?
+That still leaves us with the 400-colors-of-text problem: How do we go about building a **design system** that ensures our changes will add up to a coherent whole by _constraining_ our choices?